 A child might be more likely to have a Amblyopia if they

-• Were born before time period
+• Were born premature

-• Were lower than average at birth
+• Were lower in weight than average at birth

 • Have a generic history of Amblyopia or other eye conditions

-• Have intellectual disabilities
+• Have intellectual disabilities or developmental delay

 • Trouble telling how near or far off something is( depth perception)

-• Squinting or shutting one eye
+• Squinting or shuting one eye

-• Constantly Slant their head to one side
+• Constantly slant their head to one side

 Although exercises for the eye would not hurt the amblyopia there's no good proof that suggests they can help on their own.
 With manifest on treatment you should following the exercise